istio/istio.io/content/blog/2019/egress-traffic-control-in-istio-part-1/index.md

 second requirement, for example, by a label of the source pod or by service account of the pod.
 It means that policy enforcement must also be _Kubernetes-aware_.
-If policy enforcement is not Kubernetes-aware, the policies must identify the source of traffic by the IP of the pod, which is not convenient, especially since the pods can come and go and their IPs are not static.
+If policy enforcement is not Kubernetes-aware, the policies must identify the source of traffic by the IP of the pod, which is not convenient, especially since the pods can come and go so their IPs are not static.

 The fifth requirement states that even if the cluster is compromised and the attackers controls some of the pods, they must not be able to cheat the monitoring or to violate policies of the egress control system.
 We say that such a